sgoldenlab/simba/docs/tutorial.md

   <img width="302" height="232" src="https://github.com/sgoldenlab/simba/blob/master/images/loadprojectini.PNG">
 </p>

-2. Under the **Load Project.ini** tab, click on `Browse File`.
+2. Click on `Browse File`.
 Then, go to the directory that you created your project in and click on your *project folder*.
 Locate the *project_config.ini* file and select it.
 Once this step is completed, it should look like the following, and you should no longer see the text *No file selected*.

 <p align="center">
   <img width="500" height="60" src="https://github.com/sgoldenlab/simba/blob/master/images/loadedprojectini.PNG">
 </p>

 In this image, you can see the `Desktop` is my selected working directory, `tutorial` is my project name, and the last two sections of the folder path is always going to be `project_folder/project_config.ini`.

+3. Click on `Load Project`.

 ### Step 2 (Optional) : Import more DLC Tracking Data or videos
 In this step, you can choose to import more pose estimation data in csv file format and/or more videos.
 If this isn't relevant then you can skip this step.